zeiglerd/app-store/README.md

 $ npm i -g pm2@latest
 ```

-4. Create a MySQL database named "*appStore*," you won't need to make any tables.
+4. Create a MySQL database named *appStore*, you won't need to make any tables.

 5. Create a file -- in the root of the project -- named, *env.json* and populate it, using this template as an example: